CrossLangNV/C4C_term_extraction/README.md

     print( "\n" )
 ```

 The POST request to `http://localhost:5001/extract_contact_info` will contain a SOFA_ID view and a CONTACT_PARAGRAPH_TYPE annotation.
-The .content field of this annotation will contain the contact info detected via the provided DISTILBERT model (see release file).
+The .content field of this annotation will contain the contact info detected via the provided DistilBert model (see release file).
 Note that this route uses the [apache tika](https://tika.apache.org/) library for extraction of text from html, because many contact info can be found in headers and footers that would be removed by [trafilatura](https://github.com/adbar/trafilatura).

 ```
 import base64